| | |

 7. Huashan 1914 Creative Park

-Originally a winery, Huashan 1914 is now a hotbed of creativity with lots of gorgeous craft stores, pop-up shops and exhibitions dotted all over the park – in a nutshell, a hipster’s wet dream!
+Originally a winery, Huashan 1914 Creative Park is now a hotbed of creativity with lots of gorgeous craft stores, pop-up shops and exhibitions dotted all over the park – in a nutshell, a hipster’s wet dream!

 Taiwan is full of creative parks and this Taipei is one of the best (along with Kaohsiung’s Art Center).
 During our last visit, there were lots of anime and character pop-up shows.